 Friday June 21.
 We are into our final 3 days for the 14 C Dialogue – let’s make it count!
 It is hoped we have thousands of comments by our national call this Friday and much to celebrate!

-your team has put together a tool/system – please share and I will send on to
+If your team has put together a tool/system – please share and I will send on to everyone, as well.

 This is our opportunity to advance the A-Team national message!

 ATTENTION A-Team advocates : In January, the United States House and Senate introduced companion bills to raise the minimum wage over time.
 The bills, H.R.
 582 and S. 150, the Raise the Wage Act, include language that would eliminate Section 14(c) of the Fair Labor Standards Act, which would eviscerate opportunities for people with significant disabilities who enjoy and want to keep their jobs.
 Please watch this important message from A-Team members Andy Coughlin and Kris Hale. https://drive.google.com/open?id=1KKsmg3L6dw2eht-WmAv0i1xSS-B1AXgS

 Then – TAKE ACTION: https://accses.org/action-center

 If you have gotten a chance to make a comment on this, thank you.
 If you haven’t yet we did some clarification on an effective response from the A-team facilitators.

 The recommendation was to keep it simple, positive and personal.
 With forums like this, the number of responses is more impactful than the length.